 We encourage children to read as much as possible, but recognise that sometimes, reading everyday can be tricky.
 We therefore expect children to read ‘5 out of 7 days’.
 We celebrate children who read ‘5 out 7 days’ on a regular basis.
 Parents have plenty of opportunities to learn how we teach phonics through our workshops and information that we send home.
 Please see the home learning page for more information.

 Classroom environments are rich in high quality children’s literature.
 Children are immersed in books and stories, and teachers model a passion for all types of books.
 They read regularly to students so that – whilst ICT is an important teaching and learning tool – pupils do not lose sight of the printed word.
 Where ICT can be used to accelerate learning or support pupils at risk of falling behind, teachers take the required steps in modifying the learning experiences for those pupils to ensure progress is maximised.
-Careful attention is paid to ensuring that each classroom is supplied with the best children’s literature, as well as books selected from the best reading programmes.
-Books are provided at all appropriate reading levels to ensure that there is the correct level of challenge for all pupils.
+Careful attention is paid to ensure each classroom is supplied with the best children’s literature, as well as books selected from the most successful reading programmes.
+Books are provided at all appropriate reading levels to ensure correct level of challenge for all pupils.

 Westvale Park does not wait until children are fluent readers to teach comprehension skills; this is taught alongside phonics.
-In the early years, this is achieved predominately through discussion and questioning, when sharing books.
+In the early years, this is achieved predominately through discussion and questioning when sharing books.
 Beginning at KS1, children will have daily guided reading sessions to build reading stamina and develop comprehension skills.
 We use the Daily Supported Reader programme.